flyntdubu/European-Union-LGBT-GeoViz/README.md

 # European-Union-LGBT-GeoViz

-Hybrid map + donut chart to visualize the results of an EU LGBT rights survey
+Hybrid map + donut chart to visualize the results of an EU LGBT rights survey, done for CS 4460 (Intro to InfoVisualization) final project

 ## Design